JDGMatrix/bodyfat-regression-ml/README.md

-# bodyfat-regression-ml
+# 🧠 Body Fat Percentage Prediction using Machine Learning
+## 📌 Project Overview
-An exploratory project on different scikit-learn regression models
+An exploratory project on different scikit-learn regression models.
+This project explores how different machine learning regression models can be used to predict body fat percentage based on physiological measurements.
+The dataset comes from an ARFF file (bodyfat.arff), and the goal is to compare models and find the one that achieves the highest accuracy.